farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_10_Lab8_Ex3_Create_Intune_Policies.md

 18. In the **Adatum Corporation | Mobility (MDM and MAM)** window, select **Microsoft Intune.**

-19. In the **Configure** window, in the **MAM User scope** setting, select **All**.
+19. In the **Configure** window, there are two user scope settings.
+The **MDM user scope** setting should be set to **All** (from a previous lab task), but the **MAM user scope** setting should be set to **None** by default. <br/>

-20. Select **Save** in the menu bar at the top of the window, and then select the **X** in the upper right corner to close the **Configure** window.
+    Set the **MAM User scope** setting to **All**, then select **Save** in the menu bar at the top of the window.
+Once the setting is saved, select the **X** in the upper right corner to close the **Configure** window.

-21. Leave all browser tabs open for the next task.
+20. Leave all browser tabs open for the next task.

 ### Task 3: Create an App Protection Policy

 In your role as Holly Dickson, Adatum's Enterprise Administrator, you are now going to create an app protection policy that will protect selected applications from intrusion.
-In other words, the apps will be protected so that they can only be accessed by individuals who are authorized to do so, such as Adatum employees and other users from your Microsoft 365 tenant.
-This enables you to use Windows Information Protection (WIP) policies with Windows 10 apps to protect apps without device enrollment.
+In other words, the apps will be protected so they can only be accessed by individuals who are authorized to do so, such as Adatum employees and other users from your Microsoft 365 tenant.
+This enables you to use app protection policies with Windows 10 and later apps to protect the apps without device enrollment.

-In this task, you will create a WIP policy that protects an entire collection of recommended apps, as well as an app from the Microsoft Store, which in this case is **Microsoft Power BI**.
+In this task, you will create an app protection policy that protects an entire collection of recommended apps, as well as an app from the Microsoft Store, which in this case is **Microsoft Power BI**.
 Since this app produces reports and queries of company trends that may be confidential, Adatum wants to restrict access to it to selected individuals.

 1. You should still be logged into LON-CL1 as the local **Admin** account, and in your Edge browser, you should still be logged into Microsoft 365 as **Holly Dickson**.